HIGHLIGHTS

 According to the HIPAA Journal, security breaches have increased yearly since 2016.
 In fact, security breaches have almost doubled since 2016, and there are reports of at least two security breaches in healthcare every day.
 Whether we talk about the Anthem Inc. data breach in 2015 (one of the largest data breaches in the history of healthcare), where the cyberattack compromised the personal information of nearly 80 million individuals, or we talk about the Universal Health Services cyberattack in 2020 which disrupted more than 400 of its facilities, cyberattacks are getting more sophisticated by the day, making it impossible for laws and regulations to prevent them.

 In healthcare, where the stakes are high, blockchain is a potent solution to the persistent challenge of securing patient information.
 While efficient, traditional data storage and transfer methods are vulnerable to breaches and unauthorized access.
-Patient records, comprising a treasure trove of personal and medical information, are coveted targets for cybercriminals seeking to exploit vulnerabilities in centralized systems.
+Patient records stored in hospital operations and management information systems are coveted targets for cybercriminals seeking to exploit vulnerabilities in centralized systems.

 Blockchain technology, often associated with cryptocurrencies like Bitcoin, is making significant strides beyond finance into industries where data security and integrity are paramount.
 Blockchain technology presents a transformative solution to the pervasive challenge of data security in healthcare by offering a decentralized and immutable framework for storing and managing sensitive patient information.
 Through its distributed ledger system and cryptographic security mechanisms, blockchain ensures that medical records are tamper-resistant, transparent, and accessible only to authorized parties, mitigating data breaches and unauthorized access risks.